Creative Lifecycle Management: How Do You Create a Solid Plan?

 AI helps automate and predict tasks that are often mundane and take a lot of time day-by-day.
 Make sure that your preferred DAM partner has skills in building AI-driven functionalities so your users can get off easier.
-Lytho, for example, has many AI functionalities.
-One of them is auto tagging, which ensures that when new assets are uploaded, they are correctly tagged for optimal findability.
+Lytho, for example, has many AI functionalities, like auto tagging.
+It ensures that all new assets are properly tagged for optimal findability.
 One thing less for your users to worry about.

 How do your users find your assets?
-If you are at a phase where you’re getting demos from different solutions, pay extra attention to the search capabilities of DAMs.
-With Lytho, you can look up images or videos by name or size, of course, but also by the exact shade of a certain color, ratio, file format, campaign, and so on.
+If you are receiving demos from different solutions, pay extra attention to the search capabilities of DAMs.
+With Lytho’s DAM, you can find images and videos by name, size, exact color shade, ratio, file format, and campaign.

-An advanced DAM is not just a tool on its own, it should also integrate with your way of working and mold into your larger strategy.
+An advanced DAM tool should be tailored to your way of working and mold into your larger strategy.
 That’s why you need a DAM that works together with other software that is important to you.
 Lytho’s generic API gives developers the opportunity to create integrations with other applications.

-In conclusion, while there are many things you should keep in mind when assessing which DAM is the best fit for your needs, don’t forget the user experience.
+In conclusion, you must remember the importance of UX when you assess what the best DAM solution fit is for you.
 It may be more important than you realize for the overall success of your DAM project.

 Create & Publish

 Create & Publish is a tool to create template-based collateral in a web-based InDesign server.
-What this means is that your designers or agencies can create beautiful, pixel-perfect visual content like banners, white papers, proposals, etc. that can easily be edited by all relevant users.
+This means your designers and agencies can create beautiful, pixel-perfect visual content.
+Now banners, white papers, and proposals can easily be edited by all relevant users.
 This could be your marketing team creating new ads, sales team creating demos, or distributors creating banners for their shops.